Cirsium arvense: Description

 Cirsium arvense is a C3 carbon fixation plant.
 The C3 plants originated during Mesozoic and Paleozoic eras, and tend to thrive in areas where sunlight intensity is moderate, temperatures are moderate, and ground water is plentiful. plants lose 97% of the water taken up through their roots to transpiration.

 Creeping thistle is a herbaceous perennial plant growing up to 150 cm, forming extensive clonal colonies from thickened roots that send up numerous erect shoots during the growing season.
 It is a ruderal species.

 Given its adaptive nature, Cirsium arvense is one of the worst invasive weeds worldwide.
 Through comparison of its genetic expressions, the plant evolves differently with respect to where it has established itself.
 Differences can be seen in their R-protein mediated defenses, sensitivities to abiotic stresses, and developmental timing.

 Taxonomy

 Cirsium arvense is placed in the subtribe Carduinae, tribe Cardueae of the family Asteraceae.
 Unlike other species in the same genus, it is dioecious, although male plants sometimes produce bisexual flowers.
 It also differs from other native North American species in having large roots and multiple small flower heads on a branched stem.
+Cirsium arvense grows in diverse habitats (ranging from moist places to grasslands, mountain slopes, flooded lands, disturbed sites, etc.) at 100–4,300 m.
+Its native range is Temperate Eurasia, Northwest Africa.
+It has been introduced into North America, South America, Africa, Europe, Asia, Australia, and other regions.